louieGonz/DigitalScale_SW/README.md

 # DigitalScale_SW
-Arduino code using to to get serial output from a digital scale
+Arduino code used to get serial output from a digital scale